Atherys/AtherysQuests/README.md

 # AtherysQuests
-A questing plugin using Sponge for the A'therys Horizons server.
+A questing plugin using Sponge for the A'therys Horizons server

 ## Features
 * Objectives, rewards, and requirements